• Skip to primary navigation

 Labeled ingredients for dip.

 • Greek Yogurt: The whey in Greek yogurt is strained out, so it's thicker than regular yogurt and a great option as the base for healthy chip dips.
-You can use regular or non-fat Greek yogurt or sour cream as an alternative.
+Use non-fat Greek yogurt for the lightest dip, or you can use low-fat or regular if you prefer that.
+Sour cream and low-fat sour cream is also a great option flavor-wise, but it's definitely higher in calories.

-• Cucumber: If possible, use seedless cucumber or small field cucumbers as they retain less moisture.
+• Cucumber: If possible, use seedless cucumber or small field cucumbers (such as Israeli cucumbers) as they retain less moisture.
 Tossing the cucumbers with salt will help extract excess water if you don't have a seedless cucumber.

 • Dill: Fresh dill makes a difference.
 You can use dried dill, but fresh dill gives the best pop of herbaceous flavor.